-Due to the relatively low dosage of most ingredients, I didn’t expect to notice any adverse side effects.
+Due to the relatively low dosage of most ingredients, I didn’t expect any adverse side effects.
+But I was wrong.

 The recommended dose is 2 capsules, preferably in the morning with or without food.

-As part of my OmniMind review process, I’ve checked many different sites to get some feedback from actual users.
+As part of my OmniMind review process, I checked many different sites to get some feedback from actual users.
 Here you can read some:

 “I noticed I’m more focused on my things and my mind more clear even after long day.
 There are no sides effects for me.”